OpenSourceEconomics/ose-retreat/README.md

 *University of Bonn*

 __Abstract__<br>
 *The paper revisits [Rust (1987)](https://www.jstor.org/stable/1911259?seq=1#page_scan_tab_contents) and evaluates the sensibility of the decision rule performance to the estimation quality of the transition probabilities.
 Can the agent account for uncertainty in his estimates?
-Does accounting for uncertainty lead to a better decision strategy?*
+Does accounting for uncertainty lead to a better decision strategy? (tbadded 25th November 2019)*

 ### [Structural Estimation by Homotopy Continuation](material/presentations/mueller_homotopycontinuation.pdf)
-Philipp Mueller,
+**Philipp Mueller,**
 *University of Zurich*

 __Abstract__<br>